-The OnePlus 5T has a very in-demand feature in smartphones right now — a 3.5mm headphone jack.
-But that doesn’t mean it’s the way you should be listening to music on the phone.
-OnePlus is one of the few manufacturers that supports Bluetooth AptX HD into its phones.
-It’s a wireless audio codec that provides a greater than CD quality sound when using compatible wireless headphones.
+The OnePlus 6T does not have a 3.5mm headphone jack, meaning to enjoy listening to music on the phone, you either have to deal with a dongle, use OnePlus’s own USB Type-C Bullets headphones, or turn to a wireless Bluetooth connection.
+The good news is, OnePlus continues to be one of the few manufacturers that adds Bluetooth AptX HD into its phones.
+It’s a wireless audio codec that provides a greater-than-CD quality sound when using compatible wireless headphones.

 To experience AptX HD, you need to follow a few simple stages to get it working.
-Here’s our guide to enjoying AptX HD on your OnePlus 5T.
-If you haven’t bought a OnePlus 5T yet, read our OnePlus 5T review to find out why you should.
+Here’s our guide to enjoying AptX HD on your OnePlus 6T.
+If you haven’t bought a OnePlus 6T yet, read our OnePlus 6T review to find out why you should.

 The right equipment

 The easiest way to find out what headphones are ready for AptX HD is visit the AptX website, where you’ll find a complete, up-to-date list of compatible hardware.
-We are particular fans of the amazing Audio Technica ATH-DSR9BT over-ears, the Bowers & Wilkins PX noise canceling headphones, and LG’s Tone Active+ halo-style in-ears.
+We are particular fans of the superb Sony WH-1000xM2 headphones, the amazing Audio Technica ATH-DSR9BT over-ears, and the excellent Bowers & Wilkins PX noise canceling headphones.

 More products are being released with AptX HD support all the time, so if you don’t find a pair to suit right now, do keep checking back.